dough10/PolySonic/README.md

 in work:

-- on first login config info is not being set

-- when changing config any playing music will need to stop and play queue cleared

 - clean up any text that isn't already included in the message.json

-- make sure that when changes are made to the config currently in use those changes are updated and ready for use (md5Auth is item in question ATM)
+- figure out how to deal with creating a config for a server that can not currently be connected to (maybe just a "save anyway" dialog)

+- when changing or editing configs need a quick method to test the connection before changing the 'app' variables

+- methods to create edit select and delete configs are needed for the "loging" page

 Required software for development environment